 Through ‘Auskick’ and strong grassroots support from the AFL, Aussie Rules continues to be a popular choice for young boys looking for a fast paced, high endurance contact sport.
 Find a AFL Sports Camp.

 As mentioned above, Rugby League has its stronghold in the northern states of New South Wales and Queensland.
-A highly physical game that requires great strength and fitness, Rugby League also is very popular with TV viewers and has dedicated fans across Australia.
+A highly physical game that requires great strength and fitness, Rugby League also is very popular with TV viewers.
+With many dedicated fans across Australia.

-The National Rugby League (NRL) is the premier Rugby League competition in Australia and is also considered the best in the World by many, with Australia being a dominant force in international competitions such as the Rugby League World Cup.
+The National Rugby League (NRL) is the premier Rugby League competition in Australia.
+Also, considered the best in the World by many.
+Making Australia a dominant force in international competitions like the Rugby League World Cup.

 There are strong junior competitions across Australia with very good player pathways in place for juniors that show talent and want to someday make a career from Rugby League.
 Find a Rugby League Sports Camp.

-Swimming is by far Australia’s most popular sport in term of participation, especially amongst children, with almost half (48.8%) of all children aged 6-13 taking part in some form of formal swimming.
-With Australia being surrounded by coastline and our national obsession for the beach many parents start their kids out swimming for water safety and fun when they are very young, which often leads to kids continuing through their primary school years.
+Swimming is by far Australia’s most popular sport in term of participation.
+Especially amongst children.
+With almost half (48.8%) of all children aged 6-13 taking part in some form of formal swimming.
+Also, because coastline surrounds Australia, we have a national obsession with the beach.
+So, many parents start their kids out swimming for water safety and fun when they’re very young.
+Which, often leads to kids continuing through their primary school years.

 At the elite level Australia has a long and proud history of success at Olympics and international competitions punching well above our weight in term of the number of medals for our population.

 Soccer is now the number one team sport played by young boys in Australia.
-Over the last decade soccer’s popularity has exploded due to the international success of the Socceroos and the strengthening of our national competition, the A-league.
+Over the last decade soccer’s popularity has exploded.
+This is due to the international success of the Socceroos.
+As well as, the strengthening of our national competition, the A-league.

-As the World Game, soccer (or football as it’s known in most countries) continues to grow as Australia becomes even more multicultural and it moves from being a game followed by select groups of Australian’s to a mainstream powerhouse in its own right.
+As the World Game, soccer (or football as it’s known in most countries) continues to grow as Australia becomes even more multicultural.
+Moving from being a game followed by select groups of Australian’s to a mainstream powerhouse in its own right.
 Find a Soccer Camp.

-Research shows that basketball is played by over one million Australian’s with over 30% of young boys participating in formal competition.
+Research shows that over one million Australian’s play basketball.
+With over 30% of young boys participating in formal competition.
 The success of Australian players in the America’s NBA (National Basketball League) has no doubt added to this sport’s continued growth.

-The real pioneers of Australian basketball such as Luc Longley, Chris Anstey, Andrew Gaze and Lauren Jackson put Australia in the world basketball map and this has been continued in more recent years by players such as Andrew Bogut, Patty Mills, Ben Simmons and Andrew Dellavedova.
+The real pioneers of Australian basketball such as Luc Longley, Chris Anstey, Andrew Gaze and Lauren Jackson, put Australia in the world basketball map.
+Continuing in more recent years with players such as Andrew Bogut, Patty Mills, Ben Simmons and Andrew Dellavedova.

-The fast paced, high energy and high skilled nature of the game make it one of the great spectator sports and a lot of fun to play for boys of all ages.
+The fast paced, high energy and high skilled nature of the game make it one of the great spectator sports.
+Plus, it’s lots of fun to play for boys of all ages.
 Find a Basketball Camp.

-These days around one million Australians still enjoy a game of tennis whether that be recreational or as part of a club and this number is split equally between boys and girls, and adults and kids.
+These days around one million Australians still enjoy a game of tennis.
+Whether that be recreational, or as part of a club.
+Participation divides equally between boys and girls.
+As well as between adults and kids.
 Find a Tennis Sports Camp.

 Cricket is another sport that Australia just loves.
-A national pastime, we have long been a dominant force on the international stage and cricket is always a part of the primary school sports curriculum.
-These days cricket comes in many forms including tests, one-dayers and twenty twenty.
+A national pastime, we have long been a dominant force on the international stage.
+In addition, cricket is always a part of the primary school sports curriculum.
+Also, these days cricket comes in many forms including tests, one-dayers and twenty twenty.

-The Wallabies, Australia’s national team, are also very popular amongst all Australian sporting fans and when we play against the All-Blacks every Australian becomes a die-hard Rugby Union fan.
+Also, the Wallabies, Australia’s national rugby team, are very popular amongst all Australian sporting fans.
+Moreover, when we play against the All-Blacks, every Australian becomes a die-hard Rugby Union fan.
 Find Rugby Union Sports Camps.

 The success of Australia’s Hockeyroos in Olympics gone by has helped hockey become hugely popular amongst young boys in Australia.
-This is another sport that is often played in schools and has many local youth competitions that cater to boys of all ages.
+It’s another popular school sport and has many local youth competitions, catering to boys of all ages.

 Requiring great fitness and hand-eye coordination hockey is an ideal sport for both fitness and fun.
 Find Hockey Sports Camps.